whoek/scrumdog/README.md

 # jira2sqlite

-Export your Jira Issues to SQLite
+Download your Jira Issues to SQLite

 For general information please refer to the https://scrumdog.app/